mozilla/fxa-auth-server/fxa-oauth-server/docs/api.md

     - `scope`: (optional) A subset of scopes provided to this refresh_token originally, to receive an access_token with less permissions.
+    - `instance_id`: (optional) Allows updating the instance ID associated to the provided refresh_token and the resulting access_token.
   - If `urn:ietf:params:oauth:grant-type:jwt-bearer`:
     - `assertion`: A signed JWT assertion.
 See [Service Clients][] for more.